-Because of course Ms. Keller would never have accepted concentrated stimulants from the hands of the enemy.
+Because of course I had slim odds that Ms. Keller would ever have accepted concentrated stimulants from the hands of the enemy.
 I suspected as much, though I had hoped it could have ended that quickly—one more what if.
 The real trap was to get her to see the self-destruction that she had already begun as not too bad in comparison.
 Believing herself moderate, resistant to temptation, she has completely lost control.

 Oh Deirdre, what alternate path might you have walked, long enough ago to have made a difference?)

 Sometimes, at twilight, I sit on the ledge, my feet dangling over the abyss, with Kiril and Lufti beside me.
 She now breathes the thin air full-time, on the understanding that she must not exert herself.
 The cave faces north, so we don’t see the sunset head-on, but we do get enough of the color to count for something, as we watch the first stars come out, the bluish light from struggling lanterns behind us casting a twilight glow around us, even after night has fallen full.
 I have grown used to the cold and the stingy air.
 We don’t say anything.
 The wind sighs and groans enough for all of us, filled with centuries of ghosts.